atc0005/bounce/README.md

      not yet available.
 We hope to add this in the near future.
 1. Pick a TCP port where you will have the application listen
    - e.g., `8000`
+1. Decide what IP Address that you wish to have this application "bind" or "listen" on
-1. Open your chosen TCP port in the firewall on the system where this application will run
+1. Update your host firewal on the system where this application will run to permit connections to your chosen IP Address and TCP port
    - if possible, limit access to just the remote system submitting HTTP requests
    - skip this step if you plan to only submit HTTP requests from your own